AntonyThorpe/ssBootstrap3/README.md

 ## Aims
 * to be able to upgrade Bootstrap and other javascript libraries quickly using Bower;
 * to use the Less technology for the generation of CSS;
-* to minimise bloat by commenting out Bootstrap's javascript and Less files not needed; and,
+* to minimise bloat by commenting out Bootstrap's javascript and Less files; and,
 * to wear flash pants